Wander Franco Player Props: Rays vs. Red Sox

 Wander Franco At The Plate

-- Franco leads Tampa Bay in total hits (13) this season while batting .317 with seven extra-base hits.
+- Franco leads Tampa Bay with a slugging percentage of .667, fueled by eight extra-base hits.

-- Among qualified batters in baseball, he ranks 43rd in batting average, 76th in on-base percentage, and 11th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 51st, his on-base percentage ranks 91st, and he is 14th in the league in slugging.

-- Looking at the 10 games he has played this year, he's hit a home run in four of them (40.0%), and in 9.1% of his trips to the plate.
+- He has hit a long ball in four games this year (36.4%), leaving the park in 8.3% of his trips to the dish.

-- In six games this year (60.0%), Franco has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (63.6%), Franco has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven games this season (70.0%), but has had no multi-run games.
+- He has scored in seven games this year (63.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.